-The 'Ukulele Festival of Northern California was founded by the late "uncles" Hollis Baker and John Ogao, well-known musicians of the
+The Festival was founded by the late "uncles" Hollis Baker and John Ogao, known musicians from the

 Hollis' 'ukulele class.